HackTheBox: Nibbles – Walkthrough

 If we use the Wappalyzer plugin for your favorite browser we can see that the site is running on PHP:

-Using Wappalyzer plugin
+Using the Wappalyzer plugin

 Similar information can be gained by running the whatweb binary in the terminal: